-Apple Watch 6 release date
+Apple Watch 6 release date and price

 The Apple Watch 5 currently starts at $399 for the GPS only model, and $499 for the GPS + cellular variation.
 Apple has employed this pricing structure for several years now, so we don’t expect it to change much for the Apple Watch 6.

-Apple Watch 6 features and specs
+Apple Watch 6 design and display

 While this change would take some getting used to for longtime Apple Watch users, it could lead to a sleeker Apple Watch 6, and may even reduce the likelihood that you’ll perform accidental inputs while putting clothes on or working out.
 There’s no telling if this feature will arrive in time for the Apple Watch 6 (or any Apple Watch at all), but it would be a significant change, similar to Apple dropping the home button in 2017’s iPhone X.